alkesh26/blog/content/posts/leetcode-find-minimum-in-rotated-sorted-array.md

 description: LeetCode - find the minimum element in a rotated sorted array using C++, Golang, and Javascript.
 date: 2022-07-24
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - find the minimum element in a rotated sorted array, c++, golang, javascript"
+categories: "find the minimum element in a rotated sorted array, c++, golang, javascript"
 ---

 ## Problem statement